GraphBench: Next-generation graph learning benchmarking: Subdomain Details

 \paragraph{Results} We report results on all datasets for each of the three selected difficulties.
 These are denoted using the terms \dataset{easy}, \dataset{medium}, and \dataset{hard} to reflect the additional generalization requirements introduced by out-of-distribution sampling.
 For classification tasks, we report F1 scores, and for regression tasks, we report MAE.
 All results are grouped by their respective estimated task difficulty in \Cref{table:algo_reas_results} and \Cref{table:algo_reas_results_2} below.
 Additionally, we report size generalization results using pre-trained baselines from the \dataset{medium} setting of our training procedure.
-For this, we evaluate each pre-trained model across 128 to 512 graph nodes.
+For this, we evaluate each pre-trained model on graphs with 128 to 512 nodes.
 Results are provided in \Cref{table:algo_reas_sizegenresults}.
-For minimum spanning tree, max clique and max matching datasets show improved performance with the graph transformer baseline.
+For the minimum spanning tree, max clique, and max matching datasets, the graph transformer baseline shows improved performance.
 However, on the max flow, bridges, and Steiner tree datasets, the GIN baseline model performs better across the proposed difficulty levels.
-Furthermore, we observe a reduction in F1 scores with increasing difficulty across datasets, highlighting the varying generator selections in the training data.
+Furthermore, we observe a reduction in F1 scores as difficulty increases across datasets, highlighting variation in generator selection in the training data.
 However, the differences are not as pronounced as expected for the bridges dataset.
-We further observe that the GIN baseline is inconsistent across seeds for the minimum spanning tree and Steiner tree tasks, whereas the graph transformer baseline does not exhibit similar issues.
-Overall, the performance of both baselines is the lowest for Steiner trees and max clique tasks, indicating that these tasks are more complex for graph learning baselines to learn.
-Similar to the results obtained in the CLRS benchmark \citep{Velickovic2022CLRSbenchmark} and by \citet{2024muellertowards} for an expressive graph transformer architecture, MST, bridges, and topological sorting provide more manageable tasks for graph learning baselines.
-We note that, despite previous benchmarks such as CLRS, there are currently no other baseline results on the synthetic algorithmic reasoning datasets we provide.
+We further observe that the GIN baseline is inconsistent across seeds for the minimum spanning tree task, whereas the graph transformer baseline does not exhibit similar issues.
+Additionally the GNNPlus baselines provide improved performance over the GIN baseline model in minimum spanning tree, steiner trees, maximum matching and max clique.
+However, we note that this advantage does not appear across all selected tasks with singular tasks such as topological sorting providing worse results than GIN or GT baselines.
+We further observe that there is no clear overall best performing architecture over all tasks, with results indicating that the architecture selection is depending on the algorithmic reasoning task.
+As an additional result, differences between difficulty levels are not as pronounced as expected from the data distribution shift.
+In most tasks increasing the difficulty level only reduces F1 scores marginally.
+Flow is the exception as a task here as MAE values increase significantly with an increasing distribution shift.